drericstrong/pydepr/README.md

 [![PyPI version](https://badge.fury.io/py/pydepr.svg)](https://badge.fury.io/py/pydepr)
 [![Documentation Status](https://readthedocs.org/projects/pydepr/badge/?version=latest)](http://pydepr.readthedocs.io/en/latest/?badge=latest)

-PyDePr is a toolkit designed to facilitate the preprocessing and validation of machine learning models.
+PyDePr ("pie-deeper") is a toolkit designed to facilitate the preprocessing and validation of machine learning models.
 What does that mean?
 Machine learning models are often specialized, requiring years of experience to correctly configure.
 The hardest step is often preprocessing the dataset to be analyzed.
 An old joke in machine